rocky-linux/documentation/docs/guides/security/firewalld-beginners.md

 In other words, my fellow nerds should be aware that there will be a lot of explanations incoming.

-So let's talk about what we're here for. `firewalld` is the default firewall app packaged with Rocky Linux, and it's designed to be pretty simple to use.
+So, let's talk about what we're here for. `firewalld` is the default firewall app packaged with Rocky Linux, and it's designed to be pretty simple to use.
 You just need to know a little bit about how firewalls work, and not be afraid to use the command line.

 Here you'll learn: